GaryCollins-Sec/GaryCollins/README.md

 - [AI Security Scanner for AWS S3](https://github.com/GaryCollins-Sec/AI-Security-Scanner-for-AWS-S3) – Applied ML to automatically detect misconfigurations and security risks in AWS S3 buckets.

-### **AI & Machine Learning**
-- [Chatbot Assistant using vanilla python](https://github.com/GaryCollinsAI-Sec/Chatbot-Assistant-using-vanilla-python) – Able to ask the bot about the weather within a specific city and inquire information regarding a historical figure, a holiday, and so that it retrieves from the internet.
-- [Prompt Engineering: Orchestrating ChatGPT for Complex Workflows](https://github.com/GaryCollinsAI-Sec/Prompt-Engineering-Orchestrating-ChatGPT-for-Complex-Workflows) - Demonstrating the transition from basic AI usage to advanced AI Orchestration by utilizing structured frameworks and recursive logic such as Task Decomposition, Prompt Chaining, and Meta-Prompting to transform ChatGPT into a high-precision execution engine for complex, multi-step workflows.

 ### **Cybersecurity & Cloud**
 - [Detection Engineering & Network Analysis Lab](https://github.com/GaryCollins-Sec/Detection-Engineering-Network-Analysis-Lab) – Simulated network environments to develop and test detection rules.
 - [Vulnerability Management Lab](https://github.com/GaryCollins-Sec/Vulnerability-Management-Lab) – Conducted automated vulnerability scans and risk assessments.